colonyos/documentation/content/colonies-cli.rst

 Attributes
 ==========

-Add an Attribute to a Process
+Add an attribute to a process
 -----------------------------

 .. code-block:: console